Veridax/privapi/README.rst

 Create a Neural Network Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In in order to detect sensitive data flows the system has to learn from confidential and non-confidential REST API request payloads.
+In order to detect sensitive data flows the system has to learn from confidential and non-confidential REST API request payloads.
 The project ships with a pre-generated dataset that can be used to train an LSTM neural network.
-If you want to generate your please refer to the next section.
+If you want to generate your own, please refer to the next section.

 .. code:: bash

     python privapi/train.py

 This will generate both the model and token directionary files living within the ``out`` folder.
-It's strongly recommended to use a GPU box in ordr to speed up this process at the model requires 100 epochs to converge.
+It's strongly recommended to use a GPU box in order to speed up this process, as the model requires 100 epochs to converge.

 Detect sensitive dataflows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^